Madikan/am10-mam2024-world-happiness/README.md

 # Final Project Assignment - Group 12:
 This is our final group assignment for the Data Visualization and Storytelling course at LBS (MAM 2024).

-Our database is the World Happiness Report (found here: https://www.kaggle.com/datasets/joebeachcapital/world-happiness-report-2013-2023).
+The database we are using is the World Happiness Report from 2015 to 2022 (found here: https://www.kaggle.com/datasets/mayzannilarthein44/world-happiness-report-2015-to-2022/).